 The speed at which data can be read or written by your computer's central processing unit (CPU) is known as throughput.
 Again, increasing the amount of available memory without overloading the CPU will help to increase throughput.

 In a nutshell, latency can be reduced by using more memory and reducing the distance between the CPU and RAM.
 This is typically done through increasing the number of memory banks your motherboard has available for installation of additional RAM modules.

-For more on how to protect your personal data on your computer or laptop at all times, or to learn about any of our computer or laptop repair services, speak to the staff at PC Laptops today.
+For more on RAM and the role it plays in your computing devices, or to learn about any of our computers for sale or computer repair services, speak to the team at PC Laptops today.